 Another huge benefit of this incredible salt is its magnesium content.
-Today, many people are aware of how prevalent vitamin D deficiency has become, but the prevalence of magnesium deficiency is less well-known.
 According to a scientific review published in 2018, you can have a magnesium deficiency even when your serum magnesium levels are normal.
 In addition, it’s been found that most people need an additional 300 milligrams of magnesium per day in order to lower their risk of developing numerous chronic diseases.
 (1)

 This is just one of many reasons to add this salt to your routine.

 Epsom salt derives its name from a bitter saline spring located at Epsom in Surrey, England, where the compound was first distilled from water.
 It’s different from traditional salts because it’s actually a mineral compound of magnesium and sulfate.
 It was originally prepared from mineral water, but today it’s mainly obtained from mining operations.